 As noted in the TQA, if a restructured loan is not required to be accounted for as a TDR or as a new loan, then it is accounted for as a restructuring and continuation of the original loan under ASC 310-20, Receivables – Nonrefundable Fees and Other Costs

 .
-For such loan, a new effective interest rate (EIR) is determined and applied prospectively in accordance with the interest method prescribed by the guidance
+For such loans, a new effective interest rate (EIR) is determined and applied prospectively in accordance with the interest method prescribed by the guidance

 in ASC 310-20.
 The objective of the interest method